-- Performances: Performers are encouraged to interpret this call broadly, and to explain in your proposal why you think your work would be a good fit.
+Performances: Performers are encouraged to interpret this call broadly, and to explain in your proposal why you think your work would be a good fit.
+Short artist talks with visual presentations or short films are viable as well.
 Note: Performances are limited to 25 minutes with 15 minutes afterwards for dialogue with those attending.

 For all of the above we are particularly interested in proposals addressing the following themes: